sksingh2005/video-stream/README.md

 VIDEO_PROCESSOR_API_URL=http://localhost:8080
 ```

-Then the LMS admin route can call the processor and store the returned HLS path:
+Then the LMS admin route should:

+1. `POST` the file to `/api/v1/videos/upload`
+2. Store the returned `jobId`
+3. Poll `/api/v1/video-jobs/:jobId`
+4. Persist the HLS paths only after `status === "succeeded"`

+If your LMS prefers to upload the file itself and send a server path later, `/api/v1/videos/process` remains available for synchronous server-side processing.

+Example of the final result payload the LMS should store after the job succeeds:

 ```json
 {